Seahawks waive tight end Ed Dickson, safety Tedric Thompson, creating $5 million in salary cap space

 The Seahawks also remain connected in the rumor mill with Jacksonville defensive end Yannick Ngakoue, who recently received a franchise tag by the team but has let it be known he would like to be traded since he the team won’t give him the long-term contract he desires.

-A report from Mike Garafolo of The NFL Network early Tuesday that the Jaguars have received interest from “multiple teams” about Ngakoue kicked up the rumor mill anew, which then moved into higher gear when Ngakoue quote tweeted that report responding: ”Let’s agree to disagree.
+A report from Mike Garafolo of The NFL Network early Tuesday that the Jaguars have received interest from “multiple teams” about Ngakoue.
+Ngakoue later quote tweeted that report responding: ”Let’s agree to disagree.
 Why hold a man from taking care of his family.
 It’s obvious my time is up in my current situation.
 Let’s both move on.”

 But The NFL Network report also did not indicate anything was imminent with Ngakoue, who turned 25 on Tuesday, reporting: “The Jags value him and won’t give him away for little return but it’ll be interesting to see how this plays out as we draw closer to the draft.”
 And Seattle will have lots of competition for Ngakoue (the Eagles have been mentioned often as another team showing a lot of interest).
 Ngakoue is due a salary of $17.78 million this year under terms of the franchise tag but has been reported hoping to get as much as $22 million a year.